mobile-swam/mobile-swam.github.io/README.md

 ![SWAM Architecture](/img/swam-arch.png)

-(Figure: The overall system architecture of SWAM)
+(Figure: Overall system architecture of SWAM)

 Experimental results demonstrate that SWAM significantly reduces the number of applications killed by OOMK (18x lower), and improves application launch time (41% faster) and response time (48% faster), compared to the conventional schemes.